grapa-dev/grapa/maintainers/DEVELOPMENT/GRAPA_DBX_TESTING_RESULTS.md

 ## **Conclusion**

-The testing revealed that **GrapaDB2 has solid infrastructure but needs core data operation implementation**.
+The testing revealed that **GrapaDBX has solid infrastructure but needs core data operation implementation**.
 The URL routing, database creation, and method routing all work correctly.
 The bottleneck is in the placeholder implementations of `GetRecordField` and `SetRecordField`.

-**Next Action**: Implement actual data storage and retrieval in these core methods to enable basic GrapaDB2 functionality.
+**Next Action**: Implement actual data storage and retrieval in these core methods to enable basic GrapaDBX functionality.